zella0/higher_order_chkpt/README.md

 Repeat the last step until all tests pass.

 ### 6 of 6: Submission
 When you're done, push your work to your forked repository.
-Then copy the URL of your forked repository and paste it into the LMS (learning management system).
+Then copy the URL of your forked repository and paste it into workbook.

 [lodash]: https://lodash.com
 [popular-utility-library]: https://www.npmjs.com/package/lodash#installation